AhoyISki/graph-coloring-algorithms/README.md

 first fit:

-* took 39.80µs on paper-test.col with 3 colors
 * took 1.04ms on dsjc250.5.col with 43 colors
 * took 967.33µs on dsjc500.1.col with 20 colors
 * took 3.25ms on dsjc500.5.col with 72 colors